Mobile-First: An Opportunity to Drive Digital Transformation

 Stage 3: Launch

 This stage is where app discovery and user acquisition occur.
 With thousands of applications for users to choose from, a data-backed strategy will help focus your efforts on acquiring high-value app users.
-There are several different methods you can use to generate awareness and spread the word of your app.
+There are several different methods you can use to generate awareness and spread the word about your app.

 App store optimisation (ASO) is one of the best ways to boost app visibility.
 ASO is the process of optimising your app store listing in order to rank higher in search results.
 The higher the ranking, the more visible your app is, the more traffic your app will get.